-After only three decades, Argentina became a significant and increasing player in the mining industry due to its geological wealth, a favorable regulatory framework and public policies aimed at promoting investments.
+After only thre decades, Argentina become a significant and increasing player in the mining industry due to its geological wealth, a favorable regulatory framework and public policies aimed at promoting investments.

-Multi-million investments are expected for the upcoming years hand in hand with increasing world demand for minerals.
+Multi-million investments are expected for the upcoming years hand in hand with an increasing world demand for minerals.
+Mining exploitation in Argentina considerably increased throughout the 2000s, driven by the export of metals mainly copper, gold and silver.